-We have a well-established inspection prioritisation procedure in place which helps us to determine the frequency of our hospital inspections.
+We will continue to develop our inspection prioritisation procedure to help us to determine the frequency of our inspections.
 This enables the targeting of inspection resources and contributes to a national drive for an overall risk based, proportionate and intelligence-led approach to scrutiny and assurance.
-The inspection prioritisation information is regularly refreshed and includes a range of available data for acute hospitals.

-To enable us to provide targeted assurance on the safe delivery of care in the context of current service pressures, our Safe Delivery of Care inspections focus on:
+To enable us to provide targeted assurance of adult mental health inpatients services in the context of current service pressures, our safe delivery of care inspections of adult mental health inpatient services will focus on: